 - Is Reading Eggs Android compatible?

-- I can’t hear the audio in Reading Eggs and Mathseeds on Galaxy Tab 3.
+- I can't hear audio or sound in Reading Eggs and Mathseeds on my tablet (iPad or Galaxy Tab 3).

 - I filled out the registration form but I did not receive the activation email

 - I have to reset my password every time I log in.

 - What do I need to supply in order for my child to use Reading Eggs?

 - Who do I call if I need technical help?

 - Troubleshooting tips